 4. Combines effectively with other whole body treatments aimed to restore a healthy body milieu, not a cancer-promoting one.

 *Hope4Cancer Treatment Centers is a Mexico-based cancer treatment center that treats all types and stages of cancer patients.
-Treatments are conducted in our Baja California clinic under the supervision of a Medical Team with expertise in both conventional and alternative medicine.
+Treatments are conducted in our Tijuana Center under the supervision of a Medical Team with expertise in both conventional and alternative medicine.
 Our team also includes consultant surgeons, radiologists, anesthesiologists, physical therapists and more, with the purpose of providing a complete treatment experience to our patients.